Your search results

 Your credit score

 Your FICO credit score is one of the most important indications of your ability to make payments on time, manage credit wisely, and hold up your end of the deal with a lender.
-It’s critical to have a high credit score.
+It’s critical to have a high credit score as one of the first steps to buying a house.

 Every lender sets their minimum credit score requirements based on the type of mortgage available to you.
-Typically, a Tri-Merge score, which is a combination of all three credit bureau reports, is used.
-Depending on the type of loan you obtain, you’ll need to meet some basic credit score requirements:
+Typically, a Tri-Merge score, which combines all three credit bureau reports, is used.
+Depending on the type of loan you get, you’ll need to meet some basic credit score requirements.
+Here’s an example:

 • VA Loans: VA loans do not have a minimum credit score requirement, though most lenders require at least a 600 credit score.

-• Conventional Loans: 620 or higher credit score; the best interest rates are available to those with a credit score of 680 to 700.
+• Conventional Loans: 620 or higher credit score, and the best interest rates are available to those with a credit score of 680 to 700 or above.

 Mortgage Pre-Qualification